Brumbelow/oobcli/README.md

 - `watch --bg` runs the stream in background (log at `watch.log`, PID in `watch.pid`).
 - `stop --session <id>` is safe: it validates the PID stored in `watch.pid` and refuses to act on invalid values.
 - Webhook.site API polling is best-effort and auto-disables when an API key is required; you can still send tests and review in the UI.
+- Webhook.site sessions auto-create an inbox if one is not stored in the session; pass `--webhook-url` only when you need to reuse an existing inbox.
 - This repo uses a local Go build cache (`.gocache/`) so `make run/test/lint` work in restricted environments.
 The cache and built binaries are ignored by git.

 ### Release Builds